About Ferns Lodge

 Ferns Lodge garden is home to a plethora of wildlife from bat, to fox, to badger to toad, and birds abound.
 Totally natural, you will find no sprays or weed killers here to disturb them in their home.

-The Lodge house is surrounded by a half acre cottage garden which has been landscaped with brick paths, a handsome terrace, gazebo and lovely double baked brick paths.
-The bottom barn has a sedum roof and there is a very pretty summer house – in active use as an office.
-The planting is traditional and a riff on what does well – iris, foxglove hydrangea, fig, rhododendron, azalea, salvia, tree fern and camelia.
-Poppies, and sweet peas abound and of roses there are many.
+The Lodge house is surrounded by a half acre cottage garden which has been landscaped with a handsome terrace, gazebo and lovely double baked brick paths.
+The bottom barn has a sedum roof and the very pretty summer house is in active use as an office.
+The planting is traditional and a riff on what does well – iris, foxglove, hydrangea, fig, rhododendron, azalea, salvia and camelia.
+Poppies and forget-me-not abound and of roses there are many.

-Beyond the cottage garden gates lie 3½ acres of Victorian garden that lay slumbering and seen only by the badger, bats and weasels for over 50 years until it was added to the garden in 2012.
-With a perimeter of English oaks, and a circle of holm oaks as well as a collection of mighty monterey pines which are home to a treehouse, progress is slow but delightful.
-Peeling back the laurel and briars, and clearing away some builders’ rubbish from many years ago, there have been many delightful surprises, the best of which is definitely the cork oak which is now starting to thrive with light and air.
+Beyond the cottage garden gates lie 3½ acres of Victorian garden that lay slumbering and seen only by the badger, bats and weasels for over 50 years until it was added to Ferns Lodge garden in 2012.
+With a perimeter of English oaks, and a circle of holm oaks, it has a collection of mighty monterey pines which are home to a treehouse.
+Progress is slow but delightful.
+Peeling back the laurel and briars, and clearing away some builders’ rubbish from years ago, there have been many delightful surprises, the best of which is definitely the cork oak which is now starting to thrive with light and air.

 Kick back, relax and breathe – and the garden will breathe with you.
 Whilst you are with us, please venture to the top garden to try some of our delicious home-made scones and a cup of rather good tea – or more should you wish.
 All baked by the Ferns Lodge team, with care, for your enjoyment.

-Private visits are so very welcome from April to August in the early evening in the cool of the day with nibbles, wine, beer and soft drinks for the drivers amongst us.
+Private visits are so very welcome in June.
+Refreshments are catered to time and group, including the early evening in the cool of the day with nibbles, wine, beer and soft drinks for the drivers amongst us.
 There is a restriction on 5 cars, not people.

 Website: